hsadoqi/online-se-pt-050420/README.md

 2. [Link for Student Weekly Availability Calendar](https://www.when2meet.com/?9139773-MqhEY)

 ### Any questions or issues please DM me.
-## Welcome to Sinatra!
-This week we are adding the browser!
-You will now be able to get requests from a user's browser and send things to desplay in a browser.
-Cool!

 ## "Bonus" Material: There is important information in these sections.
 Be sure you know How the Internet Works!
 You need to understand basic HTTP and the Request-Response cycle.
 If you're not very familiar with HTML, this is the time to increase your understanding.
 CSS plays a more minor role for this project, but you'll want to know it for your Rails project and later.